Keto Chewy Chocolate Chip Cookies – Perfectly chewy and gooey, low carb chocolate chip cookies.

 Cookies, cookies, cookies!
 Shout it with me!
 I am so excited to bring you another delicious keto cookie recipe.
 A nut-free keto cookie recipe at that.
 But this time, it is a recipe from my super talented friend Cristina.
 She is the chef behind the popular blog The Castaway Kitchen.
 We met online through social media, and a shared love of blogging about real food.
 From there, it turned into a real-life friendship when we met in Maui.
 You’ve got to love any friend that shows up with a fresh batch of low carb cookies to your first meeting.
 It was love at first bite!
 Not only does Cristina make delicious keto cookies, but she also makes some incredible savory recipes also.
 In fact, she just wrote her first cookbook.
 Be sure to read all about it below before skipping straight to the sweet treat!

-Check out some of my other favorite keto cookie recipes:
+In addition to these Keto Chewy Chocolate Chip Cookies, check out some of my other favorite keto cookie recipes:

 - Keto Flourless Double Chewy Chocolate Chip Cookies